yaul-org/libyaul/README.markdown

 About
 =====
   `libyaul` is an awesome open source SEGA Saturn software development kit that provides flexible low-level routines that are easily able to be composed to produce higher-level abstractions to further ease the burden of developing applications.
+For actual demonstrations running on real hardware, see my [YouTube][2] channel.

 ### Authors
- * Israel Jacquez <mrkotfw@gmail.com>
+ * Israel Jacquez

  For others, see the `CONTRIBUTORS` file.